 WE PROTECT, EDUCATE AND STAND UP FOR THE RIGHTS OF CHILDREN IN WAR

-War Child Australia contributes funds to relief and development projects undertaken by War Child UK.
+War Child Australia contributes funds to relief and development projects undertaken by our partners, War Child UK.

 We help keep them safe, give them an education, and equip them with skills for the future.

 We understand children’s needs, respect their rights, and put them at the centre of everything we do.
 Whether it’s helping children who have fled Syria access education, rehabilitating ex-child soldiers in the Central African Republic or seeking justice for young people detained in Afghanistan.
 We also work with children and young people to change systems and practices that affect them.
 We campaign on the root causes of conflict, and we demand that children are at the centre of all humanitarian responses

 HOW WE HELP